1robertslattery/MenuPadPlus/README.md

 Video Tutorial [here](https://youtu.be/rJ23w__VuhQ)

-The MenuPadPlus repository includes the UE4 project MenuPadPlusProject.
+The MenuPadPlus repository includes the UE4 project MenuPadPlusExample.
 If you do not wish to use this project example, move the Plugins folder of this repository to the root directory of your game and rebuild in Visual Studio.
 Build out your Plugins folders in Visual Studio with "Add Filter" then drag in each file.